kdave/btrfs-progs/Documentation/Feature-by-version.rst

         if the kernel module is reloaded.

 5.1 - zstd level
-        Allow to set the zstd compression level via mount option, eg. like *compress=zstd:9*.
+        Allow to set the zstd compression level via mount option, e.g. like *compress=zstd:9*.
 The levels match the default zstd compression levels.
 The default is 3, maximum is 15.